Small-Talk and Dancing Hint at Human A.I.

 It's also called Robotics.
 Source: I, Robot

 For most humans, it was not until well into the 19th century that obedience to the Second Law became optional.
-That's when ordinary humans, slaves and serfs were allowed to be motivated by their own 'voice'.
+That's when ordinary humans, slaves and serfs began to be allowed to obey their own 'voice'.

 I suggest that you can understand the 19th century arrival of small-talk, dancing, competitive sport - and of course religion - as interventions to retroactively instill the First Law of Robotics into creatures that were designed from the outset to break it.